dushiyu/MarketWatch-Web-Crawler/README.md

-# MarketWatch-Web-Crawler
+# MarketWatch Web Crawler and Sentiment Analysis

-Use Scrapy and Splash to parse articles from [MarketWatch](https://www.marketwatch.com/latest-news).
+The major part of this project is to use Scrapy and Splash to parse articles from [MarketWatch](https://www.marketwatch.com/latest-news).
+The crawler is followed by sentiment analysis on the parsed articals with [VADER](https://github.com/cjhutto/vaderSentiment#about-the-scoring).
+I enhanced the sentiment words dictionary by [Loughran McDonald Sentiment Word Lists](https://sraf.nd.edu/textual-analysis/resources/).

 > MarketWatch is a website that provides financial information, business news, analysis, and stock market data.
 Along with The Wall Street Journal and Barron's, it is a subsidiary of Dow Jones & Company, a property of News Corp.

+> VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.

 ## Highlights
 - Allow login to crawl full articles
-- Load full pages with Splash
+- Load full pages ('See More' botton) with Splash
-- Parse articles with Scrapy
+- Parse clean articles elements with Scrapy
+- Financial news sentiment analysis

-## Using
+## Using the Crawler

 ### Setting Up Environment